lpww/nerdate/README.md

 * `remote`: Contains config files and setup scripts for the production server.
 * `go.mod`: Will declare project dependencies, versions, and module path.
 * `Makefile`: Contains recipes for automating common admin tasks.

+## Router

+This project uses httprouter.
+It is a good option for public APIs because it allows custom JSON responses when automatically hanlding 404 and 405 responses.
+It also automatically handles OPTIONS requests.